neil-lindquist/neil-lindquist.github.io/projects.md

 * JuliaPetra: An Implementation of the Petra Object Model in Julia - writing with [Dr. Mike Heroux](https://maherou.github.io/)
 * [TypeStability.jl](github.com/collegeville/typestability.jl) - A Julia package to automate type stability checks

-## Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers
-##### May 2017 - Present
-Determining whether the performance of sparse linear solvers can be improved by reducing memory access latencies using data compression.
-This project is being written up as my undergraduate thesis.
-* [Presented](/files/2019-04-12-PMEslides.pdf) at the 2019 CSB/SJU Pi Mu Epsilon Conference

 ## SLIMA
 ##### April 2019 - Present